The COVID-19 vaccine is our best defence against the virus used alongside effective social distancing, wearing a mask and washing your hands.

 People classed as clinically extremely vulnerable should have already been contacted by the NHS.
 If you have not been contacted and think you should have been, please speak to your GP or hospital care team.
 People defined as clinically extremely vulnerable are listed on the NHS website.

 As one of the top four priority groups, clinically extremely vulnerable people should be contacted for their first vaccine appointment in the coming weeks, with all clinically vulnerable people expected to have been offered a vaccine by February 15.

-If you provide unpaid care or live with someone eligible to receive a vaccine, at this time we are not able to also offer you a vaccine.
+If you provide unpaid care or live with someone eligible to receive a vaccine, you are now eligible to receive the vaccine.
 All eligible people will be contacted.
 If you have not been contacted, please be patient as the vaccine rollout continues.
-We recognise the vital role unpaid carers play in caring for vulnerable individuals and we will provide further details on their access to the vaccine in due course.
+If you are unsure if you are classed as a carer, please check using this link: https://forwardcarers.org.uk/info-advice/are-you-a-carer

 Vaccinating healthcare staff

 All front line healthcare staff are being offered the vaccine, with booking details shared with all staff.
 If you are a health or social care worker and cannot receive the vaccine at your place of work, alternative options will be offered.